Skip to the main content.

 6. Conduct paired item discounts: Did a customer stop in for a coffee on the way to work?
 It would be great if they also grabbed a donut, breakfast bar, or customized breakfast sandwich to go with it, wouldn’t it?
 Paired item discounts can help you accomplish this.
 If a coffee is $2 and a breakfast bar is $2.50, for example, the paired item discount for this offering can be $4.00.

-7. Run a social media contest: Social media contests are a useful way to give your brand more visibility.
+7. Use social media marketing to run a contest: Social media contests are a useful way to give your brand more visibility.
 Consider these two social media contest ideas:

 8. Photo contests: Give your customers a prompt and ask them to post photos in relation to that prompt.
 Alternatively, you can ask customers to take and post a photo of a product offering you’re trying to sell more of.